George Martin: Magical Mystery Tour, "All You Need Is Love", and Yellow Submarine (1967–1968)

 In early January 1969, the Beatles gathered at Twickenham Film Studios to compose and record new material for a live album.
-The group sought a raw, unedited sound for the album, with Lennon telling Martin that he didn't want any "production shit".
-Filmmaker Michael Lindsay-Hogg directed a film crew to observe the Beatles' work sessions for use in a feature documentary film.
+The group sought a raw, unedited sound for the album, with Lennon telling Martin that he did not want any "production shit".
 The band's working relationships faltered during these sessions, with Harrison quitting the group for several days out of frustration.
-(Martin later admitted he had contributed to Harrison's status as a "second-class" Beatle.)
-Martin decided not to attend many of these tense, aimless sessions, leaving balance engineer Glyn Johns to act as de facto producer.
+Martin chose not to attend many of these tense, aimless sessions, leaving balance engineer Glyn Johns to act as de facto producer.
 In mid-January, the Beatles relocated their work to the basement studio of Apple Records at 3 Savile Row, where their work ethic and mood improved.
-As Magic Alex had failed to deliver on a promised 72-track studio there, Martin called EMI to request two mobile four-track mixing desks and soundproofing equipment to enable a suitable recording environment.
-The band was soon joined by keyboard player Billy Preston, who attended the remaining sessions and contributed to the Beatles' new compositions.
-The Beatles and Preston performed on the roof of Apple Records on 30 January 1969, while Martin recorded the impromptu concert in the building's basement studio.
-This concert performance—the Beatles' last—produced recordings of five new tracks, including a new single, "Get Back".
-The next day, the band returned to the basement studio to record several more, including future singles "Let It Be" and "The Long and Winding Road".
+While these so-called Get Back sessions were underway, they and the keyboardist Billy Preston performed on the roof of Apple Records on 30 January 1969, which resulted in recordings of five new tracks.
+The next day, the band returned to the basement studio to record several more, including "Let It Be" and "The Long and Winding Road".